opensearch-project/documentation-website/_dashboards/im-dashboards/component-templates.md

     ![Component template associate configuration]({{site.url}}{{site.baseurl}}/images/admin-ui-index/associate_component.png)

-1. From the **Associate component template** pop-up window, select the component templates that you want to associate to your index template.
+1. From the **Associate component template** pop-up window, select the component templates that you want to associate with your index template.
 1. Select **Associate**.
 1. Select **Preview template** to view the template settings.
 1. Select **Create template**.